desirit/coursera-HardenAI-Patch-and-RecoverIncidentsFast/module3-kubernetes-self-healing/EXERCISES.md

 1. What was the most surprising thing you learned?

-2. How would you improve the health check design in this lab?
+2. How would you improve the health check design in this module?

 3. What other automated recovery mechanisms could complement health probes?